Rainier Beach, Seattle: History

 Of historic buildings, at least two survive.
-Emerson School (1909), Lakeridge, is an historic landmark, sitting on a hill over Rainier Beach.
+Emerson School (1909) sits on a hill over Rainier Beach.
 Emerson is nearly identical to Hawthorne and Greenwood schools, built at the same time.
 All are brick in Jacobean style.
 The first public Kindergarten in Seattle opened in 1914 at Emerson School.
-A notable Emerson graduate was professional baseball player and manager Fred Hutchinson (1919–1964), remembered today with the Fred Hutchinson Cancer Research Center.
-Seattle Fire Department Firehouse #33 (1914), is a historic landmark, built for a single horse-drawn fire engine.
-The modified Tudor style was fitted architecturally into the Lakeridge neighborhood (also known as Rainier View).
+A notable Emerson graduate was professional baseball player and manager Fred Hutchinson (1919–1964), remembered today as the namesake of the Fred Hutchinson Cancer Research Center.
+Seattle Fire Department Firehouse #33 (1914), is a historic landmark, built for a single, horse-drawn fire engine.
+The modified Tudor style was fit with the surrounding neighborhood at the time.
 The hose tower was built into the ground rather than built above the roof line.
 For the horses (1914–1924), the floor of the single equipment bay was sloped to reduce the starting jolt in responding to a fire alarm.

+Rainier Beach joined Seattle by annexation in 1907.
+In 1917, the level of the lake was dropped about 9 ft with US Army Corps of Engineers construction of the Lake Washington Ship Canal.
+Pritchard Island became a peninsula and the sloughs (actually marshes) went dry.
+After World War II, the area became urban.
+With a sewer outfall near the beaches of Atlantic City Park and dramatic collapses in water quality in the 1950s, the neighborhood benefited greatly with the Metro cleanup of Lake Washington in the 1960s.